|

 the claim is settled for indemnity and/or medical related to a specific

-condition only, the LSS CSS shall update the claims management system under
+condition only, the LSS CSS will update the claims management system under

 “Claim maintenance>ICD status” and select from the drop-down menu: